 We are the department that makes and maintains the master archive of university ensembles, faculty and degree recitals recordings.
-Periodically those recordings are delivered to the Main Library for long-term storage.
-We also record non-degree performances, and recording sessions.
-We do not manage a dedicated recording studio, and our recordings are tracked in College of Music venues.
+Periodically those recordings are delivered to the Willis [main] Library for long-term storage.
+We also record non-degree, guest and contracted performances, and recording sessions.
+Recordings are tracked in College of Music venues only, we do not operate a recording studio space.

-Recording Services is managed by Blair Liikala with offices in both the Main Music Building, and the Murchison Performing Arts Center.
+Recording Services is managed by Blair Liikala and Peter Brewer with offices in both the Main Music Building, and the Murchison Performing Arts Center.
 There is a student staff of about 6 audio/video engineers from a wide range of majors who record, edit and duplicate recitals and concerts for the College of Music.
-This website is maintained by Blair (providing a testing ground for css experiments) running ExpressionEngine with about two dozen add-ons, with the goal of providing new ways of delivering music to people.
+This site & server is maintained by Blair running ExpressionEngine with about two dozen add-ons, with the goal of providing new ways of delivering music to people.

-We are entirely Mac running Logic, ProTools and Final Cut.
+We run Logic, ProTools and Final Cut.
 Two master control rooms, Main Music and Murchison Performing Arts Center, connected over analog and fiber lines that handle all recording in each building.

 We keep a small dedicated staff and hire one or sometimes two students a year.
 If you're interested, please email your resume and cover letter to our address.
 We keep materials on file for a year.